 Lenders use credit scores as a decision-making tool.
 The scores help lenders anticipate whether you’ll be able to pay the loan on time.
 Credit scores are also popularly known as risk scores.
-This is because it enables lenders to assess the risk of lending money to a borrower.
+This is because it enables lenders to assess the risk of lending money to a particular borrower (such as yourself).

 A good credit score is important as it’ll determine whether you qualify for a loan.
-The scores will also determine the interest rates of the loan.
-When you qualify for a low-interest rate, you’ll save hundreds of dollars on your loan.
+Your credit scores will also determine the interest rates of your loan.
+When you qualify for a low interest rate, you’ll save hundreds of dollars on your loan over time.

 FICO Score Factors

 Less influential – credit mix (the type of accounts) and new credit

 Moderately influential – length of credit history